dantaylr/dantaylr.github.io/_posts/2020-6-3-george-floyd.md

 caption: Social media artwork
 ---

-Social media artwork in response to the events of George Floyd
+Social media artwork in response to the events of George Floyd.

 ***